openactive/openactive-test-suite/packages/openactive-integration-tests/ARCHITECTURE.md

 FeatureHelper handles this automatically, running the test for each permutation in the matrix.

-If a test does not support an Opportunity Type or Booking Flow, it can be excluded from the matrix via the appropriate `skip-` parameters to `FeatureHelper.describeFeature(..)`.
+If a test does not support an Opportunity Type or Booking Flow, it can be excluded from the matrix via the appropriate `skip-` parameters to `FeatureHelper.describeFeature(..)`, for example `skipOpportunityTypes: ['IndividualFacilityUseSlot']`.

 ### Auto-Generates Documentation